Freight Operations / Load paperwork

 Common mistakes or confusion

-- Not saving revised confirmations when the broker changes pickup time, delivery time, or rate.
+• Not saving revised confirmations when the broker changes pickup time, delivery appointment, rate, or equipment — the most recent signed document should always be in the carrier's file before dispatch.

 Related terms